Proof of some properties of transfer using noncommutative determinants: Abstract

 \section{Abstract}

-A transfer is a group homomorphism from a finite group to an abelian quotient group of a subgroup of the group.

-In this paper, we explain some of the properties of transfers by using noncommutative determinants.
-These properties enable us to understand transfers more naturally.
+A transfer is a group homomorphism from a group to an abelian quotient group of a subgroup of finite index.
+In this paper, we give a natural interpretation of the transfers in group theory in terms of noncommutative determinants.

-\section{\bf{INTRODUCTION}}
+\section{\bf{Introduction}}

-A transfer is defined by Issai Schur \cite{Schur} as a group homomorphism from a finite group to the abelianization of a subgroup of the group.
+A transfer is defined by Issai Schur \cite{Schur} as a group homomorphism from a group to an abelian quotient group of a subgroup of the group.
 In finite group theory, transfers play an important role in transfer theorems.
-Transfer theorems include, for example, Alperin's theorem \cite[Theorem~4.2]{ALPERIN}, Burnside's theorem \cite[Hauptsatz]{Huppert}, and Hall-Wielandt's theorem \cite[Theorem~14.4.2]{HALL}.
+Transfer theorems include, for example, Alperin's theorem \cite[Theorem~4.2]{ALPERIN}, Burnside's theorem \cite[Hauptsatz~4.2.6]{Huppert}, and Hall-Wielandt's theorem \cite[Theorem~14.4.2]{HALL}.

 On the other hand, Eduard Study defined the determinant of a quaternionic matrix \cite{Aslaksen}.
-The Study determinant uses a regular representation from $\Mat(n, \mathbb{H})$ to $\Mat(2n, \mathbb{C})$, where $\mathbb{H}$ is the set of quaternions.
+The Study determinant uses a regular representation from $\Mat(n, \mathbb{H})$ to $\Mat(2n, \mathbb{C})$, where $\mathbb{H}$ is the quaternions.
 Similarly, we define a noncommutative determinant.
 It is similar to the Dieudonn\'e determinant \cite{Artin}.

-T\^oru Umeda suggested that a transfer can be derived as a noncommutatvie determinant \cite[Footnote 7]{Umeda}.
+T\^oru Umeda suggested that a transfer can be derived as a noncommutative determinant \cite[Footnote 7]{Umeda}.
 In this paper, we develop his ideas in order to explain the properties of the transfers by using noncommutative determinants.
-As a result, we can understand the transfers more naturally.
+As a result, we give a natural interpretation of the transfers in group theory in terms of noncommutative determinants.

 Let $G$ be a group, $H$ a subgroup of $G$ of finite index, $K$ a normal subgroup of $H$, and the quotient group $H/K$ of $K$ in $H$ an abelian group.
 The transfer of $G$ into $H/K$ is a group homomorphism $V_{G \rightarrow H/K} : G \rightarrow H/K$.
 The definition of the transfer $V_{G \rightarrow H/K}$ uses the left (or right) coset representatives of $H$ in $G$.
-We can show that a transfer has the following properties. \begin{enumerate} \item A transfer is a group homomorphism from $G$ to $H/K$. \item A transfer is an invariant under change of coset representatives. \item A transfer by left coset representatives equals a transfer by right coset representatives. \end{enumerate}
+We can show that a transfer has the following properties. \begin{enumerate} \item A transfer is a group homomorphism from $G$ to $H/K$ \cite[Theorem~$3.1$]{Mayer}. \item A transfer is invariant under a change of coset representatives \cite[Proposition~$3.1$]{Mayer}. \item A transfer by left coset representatives equals a transfer by right coset representatives \cite[Section~$3.1$]{Mayer}. \end{enumerate}